TKahyo/PRS-ensemble-pipeline/README.md

 Optional argument:
 - residue range (e.g., 10,88)

-⚠️ This argument is used ONLY to secondary PRS analysis (7_run_secondary_prs.py), which must be run separately.
+⚠️ The optional residue range is used in the secondary PRS step executed within the pipeline.

 ---